TriNav’s PEDD approach significantly increases the T:N ratio,* which may result in better patient outcomes.1,2,4

 Study Design

 A retrospective analysis of 61 patients with liver cancer (190 lesions).
-All patients underwent an MAA planning procedure delivered via a standard EH catheter.
-Resin Y90 was delivered via either an EH catheter (control group) or via PEDD, followed by PET/CT imaging.
-Each patient’s post–Y90 PET/CT was co-registered to their post-MAA SPECT/CT to compare the tumor to normal liver ratio and tumor dose.
+All patients underwent an MAA planning procedure delivered via a traditional microcatheter.
+Resin Y90 was delivered via either an traditional microcatheter (control group) or via PEDD, followed by PET/CT imaging.
+Each patient’s post-Y90 PET/CT was co-registered to their post-MAA SPECT/CT to compare the T:N ratio and tumor dose.

-PEDD Significantly Increased Tumor Penetration and Improved Response When Used to Deliver DEM-TACE to Treat HCC.1
+PEDD Significantly Increased Tumor Penetration and Response in DEM-TACE to Treat HCC.1

 PEDD delivered a significantly higher concentration of therapy in the tumor compared to a traditional microcatheter (TMC).